Moor Than a Myth: Morocco & Spain Cruise

 Arrival & Departure

-Moor Than A Myth: Morocco & Spain cruise begins in Marrakech, Morocco (RAK) and ends in Barcelona, Spain (BCN).
+The northbound Moor Than A Myth: Morocco & Spain cruise begins in Marrakech, Morocco (RAK) and ends in Barcelona, Spain (BCN).
 Plan flights to arrive to Marrakech anytime on Day 1, but we highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 An arrival transfer to the group hotel is included on Day 1.
 Plan flights to depart Barcelona anytime on the final day of the itinerary; a group transfer to the airport is included.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities